pivovarit/parallel-collectors/README.md

 - lightweight (yes, you could achieve the same with Project Reactor, but that's often a way too big hammer for the job)
 - powerful (combined power of `Stream` API and `CompletableFuture`s allows to specify timeouts, compose with other `CompletableFuture`s, or just perform the whole processing asynchronously)
 - configurable (it's possible to provide your own `Executor` and `parallelism`)
-- non-blocking (no need to block the main thread while waiting for the result to arrive)
+- non-blocking (no need to block the calling thread while waiting for the result to arrive)
-- non-invasive (they are just custom implementations of `Collector` interface, no magic)
+- non-invasive (they are just custom implementations of `Collector` interface, no magic inside)
-- versatile (missing an API for your use case? just `parallelToStream` and continue with Stream API)
+- versatile (missing an API for your use case? just `parallelToStream` and process the resulting Stream with the whole generosity of Stream API)

 ## Philosophy